-SEA has already seen a significant decrease in our Gender Pay Gap over recent years and we will continue to work on reducing this further.
+SEA will continue to work on reducing our Gender Pay Gap.
 If SEA had an equal number of men and women in senior roles it would significantly reduce our gender pay gap.
-Therefore, we will continue to develop our policies and practices to make it more attractive for women and other under-represented groups to work at SEA by for instance:
+Therefore, we will continue to develop our policies and practices to make it more attractive for women and other under-represented groups.